Accounting for Subsystem Aging Variability in Battery Energy Storage System Optimization: Results and Discussion

 \subsection{The Impact of Considering Aging Costs in the Objective Function}

 In scenarios III and IV, battery degradation is incorporated into the optimization objective.
 This approach aims to reduce unnecessary wear by selectively following market price signals only when the economic return justifies the associated aging.
 No fixed limit on FEC per day is imposed, giving the model full flexibility to decide when cycling is economically optimal.
+The model is supposed to identify a reasonable amount of cycles per day based on the constraints induced by cyclic aging and its impact in the objective function instead of operating between hard limits.
 To avoid overly conservative operation in the early lifecycle, caused by the square-root dependency of the degradation terms (\ref{eq:q_loss_cal}) and (\ref{eq:q_loss_cyc}), the objective function accounts for cyclic aging losses only.
 Notably, including the aging costs increases the computational complexity by factor 10.
 The results in Table~\ref{table:results_scenarios_3_and_4} and Fig.~\ref{fig:revenues_soh_3-4} show a clear improvement over scenarios I and II.
 In scenario III, both strings achieve higher revenues while maintaining slightly reduced SOH losses compared to their counterparts in scenario I. This stems from greater operational freedom, due to the absence of hard cycling limits, combined with aging cost penalties that discourage economically unjustified wear.
 However, the aged string B in scenario III still shows increased schedule mismatch (8.7\%) and increased revenue shortfalls, since the optimizer does not have precise information about its degraded state.
 In contrast, scenario IV benefits from both aging-cost-aware optimization and accurate representation of subsystem degradation, reducing the power schedule mismatch to 1.8\% and the missed revenues to \text{-0.6\%} for string B. In fact, string B’s performance shows the model's ability to leverage lower marginal aging costs for more frequent and profitable operations, despite slightly higher aging.
 This is reflected in the highest revenue per unit of SOH loss (415\,012 EUR).
 The clear advantage of scenario IV over scenario II, which used the same aging state information but excluded aging costs, highlights tangible advantages of integrating both cost and state information into operational decision-making.